Pay per letter: Modern Ukrainian Online Dating Scam

 lusi07 says: Да, действительно так. Завести анкету и не одну, и вести переписку с потенциальными женихами, а также разводить их на деньги и подарки. Подруга искала работу, нашла такое же брачное агенство, но работать там отказалась…

-English translation: Yes, indeed.
-You have to create a profile and not one, correspond with potential fiancés, milk money and gifts out of them.
-My friend was looking for a job, found such a marriage agency but refused to work there…
+English translation: Yeah, it really is.
+I need to create a profile and not one, to correspond with potential grooms, as well as to shake them down for some money and gifts.
+A friend was looking for a job, found this marriage agency, but refused to work there…

 ikudria says: имела такой опыт, тоже свободно говорю на английском и хотела подработку, думала, что буду переводить переписку, так как многие барышни не знают язык. Созвонилась и пошла даже на собеседование. Дали пробное задание на знание английского, помимо меня была еще девочка-студентка. Когда я его выполнила, начали говорить о сути работы. Иностранйф сидят в платном чате и ВЫ должны как можно дольше там его продержать, ведя с ними переписку, от этого зависит заработок. Вообщем, это бред, ни о каком переводе и речь не идет…когда я спросила, то мне сказали, что дадут фото девушки + ее досье и я от ее имени должна буду писать, знать ее увлечения, привычки…

-English translation: I had such an experience, too.
-I speak fluent English and wanted to have a part-time job.
-I thought I would translate the conversation because many girls do not know the language.
-I call and went even to the interview.
-I got a test exercise in English, besides there was a female student.
-When I complied, we started to talk about the essence of the work.
-The western men are in the paid chat and you need as long as you can hold them there, leading the conversation with them – your livelihoods depend from this.
-In general, this is nonsense, it is not about any translation… When I asked, I was told that I would get the photo of the girl + her file and I would have to write on her behalf , so I should know her hobbies and habits …
+English translation: I’ve had that kind of experienceю I’m fluent in Englishр and wanted a part-time job.
+I thought I’d be translating correspondence because many young ladies don’t speak the language.
+I called and even went to an interview.
+They gave me a test assignment in English, and there was a student girl too.
+When I finished it, they started talking about the job.
+Foreigners sit in a paid chat and YOU have to keep them there as long as possible and correspond with them.
+In general, this is nonsense, the job is not about translation at all… When I asked, I was told that they would give me a photo of the girl + her file and I will have to write on her behalf, know her hobbies, habits…